 - Fill the bags with food waste and other material listed below

 - Bring bagged organics to a Ramsey County Yard Waste Site

 - Put the bagged organics in the designated container

-- All food waste including vegetables, fruits, meats (including fats, oils and grease), poultry, fish, bones, grains, dairy, coffee grounds and filters, tea bags etc.
+- All food scraps including vegetables, fruits, meats (including fats, oils and grease), poultry, fish, bones, grains, dairy, coffee grounds and filters, tea bags etc.

-- Non-recyclable paper including greasy pizza boxes, paper towels, tissues, wrapping paper, paper freezer boxes, soda and beer boxes, dirty paper bags, etc.
+- Non-recyclable paper including greasy pizza boxes, paper towels, tissues, wrapping paper, dirty paper bags, etc.

 - Compostable cups, plates, utensils, bags etc. Check that it has the “Compostable” logo from the Biodegradable Products Institute (BPI) on the item or packaging to ensure it is compostable.

 Click here to learn more or contact the Ramsey County Master Gardeners at 651-704-2071.

 Ramsey County residents only.
 Organic waste from businesses is not accepted.

 Macalester Groveland Organics Drop Off Site